Negro Hill (Delaware County, New York)

 Negro Hill is a mountain located in the Catskill Mountains of New York northeast of Roxbury.
 Roundtop is located south-southwest, Clay Hill is located east and Ferris Hill is located northwest of Negro Hill.

+Toponymy

+The hill was originally named Nigger Hill but was renamed Negro Hill in 1963, similar to hundreds of other places in the United States.
+Like many of these places named by white Americans with a racial slur, the name was originally given because slaves, freed slaves, or free African-American people lived there.